 Your Grocery Mobile App’s Customer Experience

-The customer experience should be separate from the delivery experience.
+The grocery mobile app customer experience should be separate from the delivery experience.
 That’s because customers want to see the products without the hassle of thinking how they will actually make it to their doorstep.
 You can leave that part of the journey for the next section.

-The customer experience is quintessential to the success of your grocery mobile app, and it involves a few things you need to be aware of:
+The grocery mobile app customer experience is quintessential to the success and it involves a few things you need to be aware of:

 - A search bar that allows customers to search any product available